caro401/notes/src/content/notes/Lots of people are doing electronic folk music.md

 - [Green Lads](https://www.viagramophone.com/green-lads) do Irish-ish stuff, it's great fun
 - [Novar](https://www.novar.be/) do balfolk with just a hint of electronics
 - [Apolkalypse](https://apolkalypse.bandcamp.com/album/a1) is totally pre-recorded music intended for ceilidh dancing.
 It ran at IVFDF a few years ago
+- [The Drystones](https://www.thedrystones.co.uk/) do some interesting things.
+They got arts council funding to bring folk to young people
+- [Event Horizon](https://www.gezafrank.com/projects) is whistle/pipes, guitar and fiddle with electronics, addressing physics themes.
+Dead website, but they have a [bandcamp page](https://eventhorizonproject.bandcamp.com) where you can buy their music.
+- [Ramblxr by Elias Alexander](https://ramblxr.com/) calls itself "Celtic EDM", and has pipes.
+[Here's a music video](https://youtu.be/fvaVUoxpw04) of them doing livelooping, singing and playing a banging tune.

 ## technocontra